Unique Hybrid Pearl Millet Lines

 - The seed weighs approximately half of a Sorghum seed, has an earlier maturity and is more drought tolerant.
 It also tolerates low levels of pH in soil and is much lower in tannins.

-- Typically pearl millet hybrids are shorter in stature for easier combining, and higher
+- Typically pearl millet hybrids are shorter in stature for easier combining, and higher in seed yield.

 - Protein content of pearl millet is 45% higher than feed corn and is also 40% higher in lysine